InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 - API With openAI [https://platform.openai.com/docs/api-reference](https://platform.openai.com/docs/api-reference)

-## Step-by-step guide to create a user login on OpenAI and prepare your organization and key
+## Create a user login on OpenAI and prepare your organization and keys

-5. **Access the API dashboard**: Once logged in, navigate to the API dashboard named Api Keys.
+1. **Access the API dashboard**: Once logged in, navigate to the API dashboard named Api Keys.

-6. **Create a new API key**: If you don't already have an API key, you can create a new one by clicking on the 'Create new API key' button.
+2. **Create a new API key**: If you don't already have an API key, you can create a new one by clicking on the 'Create new API key' button.

 ![Alt text](img/secretkeygenerate.png)
 You can select the name you want